 HVAC technicians.

-TRANSITIONAL ARRANGEMENTS
+TRANSITIONAL ARRANGEMENTS FOR HEATING, VENTILATION AND AIR CONDITIONING (HVAC)

 Upon commencement of this Agreement, eligible employees will receive pay increases in accordance with subclause C2.2, calculated with reference to the employee’s classification and pay prior to transfer to the new Building Trade classification structure.